Skip to Content

 It’s against our nature, but we’ve turned back so many times while hiking with our kids.
 Sometimes it was because we misjudged how long the hike was going to take, or because we had some safety concerns with the kids.

-When we hiked the Quiraing on the Isle of Skye, we didn’t do the full loop because we didn’t feel it was safe to have the kids hiking up on the ridge in the strong winds.
+We encourage you to adjust your hikes to suit your family too.
+For example, when we hiked the Quiraing on the Isle of Skye, we didn’t do the full loop because we didn’t feel it was safe to have the kids hiking up on the ridge in the strong winds.

 Instead we just did Quiraing with our kids as an out and back and we are happy we did.
 Taking unnecessary risks while hiking with kids is never a good idea.

-image of hiking Quiraing with kids on Isle of Skye
+image of hiking Quiraing with kids on Isle of Skye.

 There’s a beautiful hike near our home that goes to a lake, but we know it’s a bit far for the kids.
-As a compromise, we with with our kids to an incredible viewpoint along the trail instead.
+As a compromise, we hike with with our kids to an incredible viewpoint along the trail instead.
 From there the kids love the run back down.

 We know our kids will hike to the lake one day – in the meantime, we keep hiking fun and positive.

-image to two kids winter hiking in Kananaskis, Canada
+image to two kids winter hiking in Kananaskis, Canada.

 I mentioned this above, but it’s worth saying again.
 The best way to get your kids to hike is to hike with your kids consistently.
 Getting out on family hikes often will not only help build strength, but your kids will learn this is an important part of being in your family.

-image of two kids hiking along one of the best hikes with kids in utah
+image of two kids hiking along one of the best hikes with kids in utah.

-26. Believe in your kids.
+25. Believe in your kids

 Hiking with our kids always teaches me never to underestimate them.
 Your kids are capable of far more than you think.
 If you give your kids a chance, I have no doubt you’ll be impressed!